Rank(s): Ordinary Seaman

 Birth Date: 1782

-James Bennett, an African American, was born a free man in Duck Creek Crossroads, Delaware, about 1782.
+James Bennett, a free African American, was born in Duck Creek Crossroads, Delaware, around 1782.
 He had at least one sister named Mary.

-On September 3, 1810, 28-year-old James Bennett, along with his sister Mary Williams, appeared before a Philadelphia City Alderman to obtain a seaman’s protection certificate, written proof of his citizenship.
+On September 3, 1810, 28-year-old Bennett, along with his sister Mary Williams, appeared before a Philadelphia City Alderman to obtain a seaman’s protection certificate to provide written proof of his citizenship.

 Battles and Engagements

-During the victorious battles over HMS Guerriere on 19 August 1812 and HMS Java on 29 December, Bennett, with the rest of the carpenter’s crew, labored deep in the ship’s hold to plug holes made by enemy shot.
-For his effort he shared in $100,000 worth of prize money with the crew.
+During the victorious battles over HMS Guerriere on August 19, 1812 and HMS Java on December 29, 1812, Bennett, with the rest of the carpenter’s crew, labored deep in the ship’s hold to plug holes made by enemy shot.
+For his effort he received a portion of the $100,000 in prize money awarded to the crew.

-After the Constitution returned to Boston Harbor, the Navy transferred Bennett to the Great Lakes, where he served under Commodore Oliver Hazard Perry.
-While Perry was initially biased against the service of black sailors on his ship, after the Battle of Lake Erie, he reversed his opinion.
+After Constitution returned to Boston Harbor, the navy transferred Bennett to the Great Lakes, where he served under Commodore Oliver Hazard Perry.
+While Perry was initially biased against the service of black sailors on his ship, he reversed his opinion after the Battle of Lake Erie.
 According to Commander Isaac Chauncey, “Perry speaks highly of the bravery and good conduct of the Negroes, who formed a considerable part of his crew.”

-Unfortunately, James Bennett suffered a mortal wound during the Battle of Lake Erie, on 10 September 1813.
+Unfortunately, Bennett suffered a mortal wound on September 10, 1813 during the Battle of Lake Erie.
 His widow, Sarah Bennett, petitioned Congress for a pension and for any prize money due her husband, but according to the Senate Journal, her petition was rejected.